chathurperera/chathurperera/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at IDM National Campus.
+- 🎓 &nbsp; Studying Computer Science at IDM National Campus.
 - 🌱 &nbsp; Learning more about UI/UX , PWA and Ecommerce Development .